 In July 2022, the Group acquired additional shares of Advanced Wireless for a consideration of \$66,839 thousand, which increased the Group's equity in Advanced Wireless to 27.62%.
-Please refer to Note 4(3) for the changes in the related shareholding ratio.

 The effect of the change in the Group's ownership interest in the subsidiary on the equity attributable to the parent company was capital surplus-the difference between the actual acquisition or disposal price of the subsidiary's shares and the book value of \$9,899 thousand.